 By Porter Anderson, Editor-in-Chief | @Porter_Anderson

-Brodeur: ‘To Imagine Better Ways of Existing’As Publishing Perspectives readers know, the Aspen Words Literary Award, directed by author Adrienne Brodeur, is distinctive in the crowded world of book and publishing awards because of its annual search for “an influential work of fiction that illuminates a vital contemporary issue and demonstrates the transformative power of literature on thought and culture.”
+Brodeur: ‘To Imagine Better Ways of Existing’As Publishing Perspectives readers know, the Aspen Words Literary Prize, directed by author Adrienne Brodeur, is distinctive in the crowded world of book and publishing awards because of its annual search for “an influential work of fiction that illuminates a vital contemporary issue and demonstrates the transformative power of literature on thought and culture.”

 Put more plainly, “Eligible works,” for this award, as today’s announcement has it, “include novels or short story collections that address questions of violence, inequality, gender, the environment, immigration, religion, racism or other social issues.”